joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/12/sports/finding-community-running.html?searchResultPosition=4

 **Anne Rice, Who Spun Gothic Tales of Vampires, Dies at 80**\
-`She wrote more than 30 Gothic novels, including the best seller “Interview With the Vampire,” published in 1976 and later turned into a hit movie starring Tom Cruise and Brad Pitt.`\
+`She wrote more than 30 Gothic novels, including the best seller “Interview With the Vampire,” which became a hit movie starring Tom Cruise and Brad Pitt.`\
 https://nytimes.com/2021/12/12/books/anne-rice-dead.html?searchResultPosition=5

 **Israeli Leader Is to Meet Emirati Prince, Showcasing Deepening Ties**\